Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A large company is using AWS Organizations to manage its multi-account AWS environment.
 According to company policy, all users should have read-level access to a particular Amazon S3 bucket in a central account.
 The S3 bucket data should not be available outside the organization.
 A SysOps administrator must set up the permissions and add a bucket policy to the S3 bucket.
 Which parameters should be specified to accomplish this in the MOST efficient manner?

-- [x] Specify "’ as the principal and PrincipalOrgld as a condition.
+- [x] Specify "' as the principal and PrincipalOrgld as a condition.
 - [ ] Specify all account numbers as the principal.
 - [ ] Specify PrincipalOrgld as the principal.
-- [ ] Specify the organization’s management account as the principal.
+- [ ] Specify the organization's management account as the principal.

 ### SysOps administrator needs to create alerts that are based on the read and write metrics of Amazon Elastic Block Store (Amazon EBS) volumes that are attached to an Amazon EC2 instance.
 The SysOps administrator creates and enables Amazon CloudWatch alarms for the DiskReadBytes metric and the DiskWriteBytes metric.
 A custom monitoring tool that is installed on the EC2 instance with the same alarm configuration indicates that the volume metrics have exceeded the threshold.
 However, the CloudWatch alarms were not in ALARM state.
 Which action will ensure that the CloudWatch alarms function correctly?

 - [ ] Install and configure the CloudWatch agent on the EC2 instance to capture the desired metrics.
 - [ ] Install and configure AWS Systems Manager Agent on the EC2 instance to capture the desired metrics.
 - [x] Reconfigure the CloudWatch alarms to use the VolumeReadBytes metric and the VolumeWriteBytes metric for the EBS volumes.
 - [ ] Reconfigure the CloudWatch alarms to use the VolumeReadBytes metric and the VolumeWriteBytes metric for the EC2 instance.

-### A company updates its security policy to prohibit the public exposure of any data in Amazon S3 buckets in the company’s account.
+### A company updates its security policy to prohibit the public exposure of any data in Amazon S3 buckets in the company's account.
 What should a SysOps administrator do to meet this requirement?

 - [x] Turn on S3 Block Public Access from the account level.
 - [ ] Create an Amazon EventBridge (Amazon CloudWatch Events) rule to